This App Helped Me Stop Fearing My Credit Score — and It Went up 68 Points

 The first and most basic thing Credit Sesame offers is your credit score.

-It goes beyond the number, though, and explains what it means.
+It goes beyond the number, though and explains what it means.

-It’s also color-coded red (where green is good, yellow is moderate and red is bad), graded with an F on a scale of A-F and, in case I wasn’t completely sure, noted as POOR.
+It was also color-coded red (where green is good, yellow is moderate and red is bad), graded with an F on a scale of A-F and, in case I wasn’t completely sure, noted as POOR.

 It’s a pretty swift kick in the pants.